 The Rockley Family Foundation is a non-profit organization founded to promote music education.
-This is accomplished by raising money for music scholarships, donation of musical instruments to the under privileged and donation of the use of musical instruments to the music educational community.
+This is accomplished by raising money for music scholarships, donation of musical instruments to the underprivileged and donation of the use of musical instruments to the music educational community.
 Scholarship supports music majors in all stages of their degree.
-Amount varies from year to year.
+The amount varies from year to year.